Ever wondered, how many conscious decisions do we make every day?

-They really need to change the way of making decisions.
+They really need to change the way they make decisions.

-And when it comes to effective behavioral planning, Discrete Choice Analysis can help you make targeted decisions.
+And regarding effective behavioral planning.
+Discrete Choice Analysis can help you make targeted decisions.

-The method was introduced by many research works of Moshe Ben-Akiva and Steven R. Lerman back in the 70s and 80s.
+Many research works of Moshe Ben-Akiva and Steven R. Lerman introduced the method back in the 70s and 80s.
 Thanks to their contribution, today we have software that can ease the decision-making process such as Stata and SAS/MDC.

 Now let’s see an example.

 Just like what most car companies do, you would tend to make decisions using the traditional method.
-Here, you would introduce your customers to some potential sales deals and ask them how likely would they be purchasing them.
+Here, you introduce your customers to some potential sales deals and ask them how likely they would be to purchase them.

 But here’s a problem!

-You would only ask about a limited number of sales deals before you run out of ideas and budget.
+You should only ask about a limited number of sales deals before you run out of ideas and budget.
 So there has to be a better way.

 Now think about the features that can drive their decision-making.
 The key here is to simulate hundreds of potential sales offerings from its many components.

 Consider an offer: Model 3 for $17,000 with an 80% trade-in value.
 30% downpayment with 18 month loan, and 5% interest.